thechriswalker/poof/README.md

 - The server only ever releases the encrypted secret once, within the given time.

-All data held in memory so server reload drops all secrets.
+All data held in memory (by default) so server reload drops all secrets.
+It can be configured to persist data across reloads using an sqlite backed store.

 ## Demo